 Start early when you’re heading for Freycinet National Park.
 It’s one of Tasmania’s most popular spots and can get quite crowded during the day, while early mornings are the quietest period.
 The climb up to the viewpoint is about 45 minutes of moderate uphill, so be sure to bring water and a hat!

 From Coles Bay, it’s another 90 minutes to another highlight: the Bay of Fires Conservation Area.
 With pristine white beaches, clear water and very few crowds, it’s a spectacular spot and well worth a visit.
 Be sure to keep an eye out for the incredible orange lichen that grows on granite boulders in the area, which gives the Bay its name!

-You can join a well planned day tour from Hobart to these East Coast that will allow you to cover the highlights in a long but really satisfying day.
+You can join a well planned day tour from Hobart to the East Coast that will allow you to cover the highlights in a long but satisfying day.
 If you plan to drive yourself, we suggest two drivers or an overnight stay.

 Got a question?
 Head over to our Australia Travel Tips Facebook Group and ask a local.